kiskadee-studio/kiskadee/schema/rules.md

   shadow's state can be independent.
 For example, it is acceptable for a shadow to appear only on hover even if it is absent in the rest state.
 In contrast, a hover state for a background color implies that a default (rest) color is already defined.
 - Choosing named font weights improves clarity and maintainability by providing semantic context: it enhances readability, allows easier mapping to design systems, and simplifies future adjustments.
+- The ability to customize cursors has been deprioritized.
+Instead, each component will have a predefined cursor that best matches its semantic purpose and interaction model, ensuring consistent and appropriate cursor behavior across the design system.